johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 import { run } from 'frap';

-// Imported from our main file import { app, State, View, startState } from './main.ts';
+// Imported from our main file import { app, State, ViewMsg, startState } from './main.ts';

 /** The state of our React component */ interface AppState {